 Proven results and proven impact

-Providing utility customers with personalised tips and advice on how to reduce their consumption is proven to produce a clear shift in customer engagement with their supplier and motivates behavioural changes that can generate water and energy savings of up to 3% a year.
-Our annual ‘results survey ‘of customers on our engagement programmes demonstrated clear and encouraging results.
+Providing utility customers with personalized tips and advice on how to reduce their consumption is proven to produce a clear shift in customer engagement with their supplier and motivates behavioral changes that can generate water and energy savings of up to 3% a year.
+Our annual ‘results survey ‘of customers on our engagement programs demonstrated clear and encouraging results.

-- 65% changed their behaviour in order to reduce electricity and water consumption
+- 65% changed their behavior in order to reduce electricity and water consumption

 - 87% of respondents said that as a result of our Home Reports, they had taken steps to reduce their energy and water consumption.